lkodinsson/MARS/Core/PHB.md

 # Effects

 The duration of any given effect is determined by the source of that effect.
-Usually this means that most effects are temporary.
 Unless otherwise specified by the source of the effect, or the effect itself, the effect is permanent.
+Most effects are typically temporary.

 Temporary effects that alter your primary stats, do not also alter your resource stats.
 They only change derived stats that rely on rolling that primary stat.
 Permanent effects that alter your primary stats, however, do alter your resource stats.